Beazell Memorial Forest Hike Combines a Love Story with Beautiful Scenery

 At the Top, Confusion Sets in

-When looking at the sign, all Beazell Memorial Forest hikes seemed pretty straightforward.
+When looking at the sign, all the hikes of Beazell Memorial Forest seem pretty straightforward.
 However, once we reached the top of the hill, the trail seemed to split and we were a little confused on which way it headed.
 We saw a gate straight ahead with a large tree across the path.
 Hoping the gate led to a clear-cut overlook, we ventured up and over the fallen tree.
 Unsurprisingly, my little mini Aussie/ goatdog had the easiest time traversing the fallen obstacle.

 Beazell Memorial Forest Hikes, Kimber jumping log